babylonlabs-io/rollup-bsn-contracts/README.md

-# Op-finality-gadget
+# Rollup BSN Contracts

-This repo contains the Wasm smart contract for Optimism staking integration.
+This repo contains the Wasm smart contract for rollup BSN integration.
-It will be deployed on Babylon, and will maintain finality signatures and block finalisation status of Optimism rollups.
+The contract is intended to be deployed on Babylon Genesis and will maintain finality signatures and block finalisation status of rollups.

 ## Development